-Professional education and vocational training in Central Asia
+Promoting professional education and vocational training for growth sectors in Central Asia

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)